panosc-eu/portal-docs/README.md

 kubectl delete service hello-minikube kubectl delete deployment hello-minikube
 ```
-kubectl cluster-info     #provides the IP of <Yourk8sMaster>
+Check the output of the command:

+`kubectl cluster-info`

+The IP-address it provides will be later referred as `Yourk8sMaster`.

 Keycloak
 =========